logo

 The Headteacher is responsible for leading the staff in regular evaluations of all aspects of the school and must ensure that the school self-evaluation is robust and evidence based.
 Areas for development and improvement must be identified.
 The Headteacher must report the outcomes of the evaluation to the Governing Body and this is done via the Headteachers report at every Governing Body meeting.
 The quality of the information provided, on a timely basis, means that the Governing Body can fulfil its function.
 By working in this way the Headteacher and Governing Body can work in synergy and deliver the best possible education for the children at The Russell School.

-The Governing Body meets twice a term and minutes of these meetings are available to all parents on this page of the website, on request at the school office or from the Headteacher.
+The Governing Body meets at least once a term and minutes of these meetings are available to all parents on this page of the website, on request at the school office or from the Headteacher.

 Committees also meet at least once a term and report back, via minutes, ahead of the Governing Body meeting any decisions that need to be taken.